TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/Other/RB_GH/GH2_PracticeSections.md

 Most of these sections are also present in Guitar Hero: Rocks the 80's.
 (No GH1, that didn't have practice mode.)

 For best usability, these section names should be checked for in both `[section <name>]` and `[prc_<name>]` events, with and without brackets.
-Any misspellings in names are verbatim from the game.
+Any misspellings in names are verbatim from the game, indicated by `(sic)` next to the name.
 Also note that some of these events have the same event names as ones from Rock Band, but have different in-game names.

 Format of this document: